 At a bare minimum, you need major medical insurance coverage.
 The number 1 cause of bankruptcy in America is medical bills.
 While even in my family there is an awesome story of God’s providence in taking care of huge medical bills, that is not the norm.
 You NEED health insurance.
 Otherwise, your health will suffer due to lack of basic preventive care, you may hesitate to be tested for potentially major medical issues and you may receive sub-standard care if you have a medical emergency.
 You NEED health insurance.
 It is expensive, can be a pain to deal with, and very political.
 But I repeat – you NEED health insurance.

 In most states (maybe all of them now), basic liability auto insurance is required by law.
 If you plan on owning a car, insure it.
 Unless it is a really old car and you have the money to go buy another if you crash it, get full coverage (covers whatever you hit + your car’s repairs) – don’t just settle for liability (covers whatever you hit but not your car’s repairs).
 The cost difference is usually not that much.
 There are lots of little add-ons available for car insurance like towing, trip discounts, rental reimbursement, etc. Pick and choose these carefully, knowing that each has a cost.
 I’m a minimalist when it comes to most of these things.
-One last thought here – shop around for a GOOD company, not just a cheap one.
-Cheap auto insurance may cost less, but if you have a claim you may have a nightmare experience and even get dropped from coverage.
+One last thought here – when looking for an insurance company, check out bear river insurance, shop around for a GOOD company, not just a cheap one.
+If you search around, the best cheap car insurance may cost less, but if you have a claim you may have a nightmare experience and even get dropped from coverage.

 Specialty Disease Insurance